How Local and Federal Government Use GIS

 - Machine learning will become a bigger part of GIS applications, enabling organizations ranging from law enforcement to disaster relief groups to develop spatial models to more accurately predict risks such as crime.

 - Remote sensing and imaging will evolve, enabling improved monitoring of public infrastructure.
-Government agencies will be able to use this data to identify infrastructure in need of repairs and better allocate their resources.
+Government agencies will be able to use this data to identify infrastructure in need of repairs and better allocate their resources for urban planning.

 - There will be growth in the number of road signs and utilities with internet connectivity.
 This will empower utilities and disaster response teams with highly accurate, real-time data they can use to respond to problems like power outages faster than ever.